nodejs/node-addon-api/doc/threadsafe.md

 ### Usage Suggestions

-In summary, it may be best to use `Napi::ThreadSafeFunctionEx` if:
+In summary, it may be best to use `Napi::TypedThreadSafeFunction` if:

 - static, compile-time support for targeting N-API 4 or 5+ with an optional JavaScript callback feature is desired;